-For the sixth consecutive monitoring period, there were no complaints received during the 2017-2018 year in relation to Katere Surface Coating's activities.
+There were no complaints received during the 2018-2019 year in relation to Katere Surface Coating's activities.

 Substantial improvements that were made at the site in the 2012-2013 year in relation to the treatment systems for both the blast booth and the paint shed have continued to produce significant reductions in emissions from the site.